 - Season: Opportunistic eaters will take advantage of whatever food source is most plentiful during a particular time of year.

 - Habitat, range and feeding style: It may seem like an obvious point to say that ducks that hang out preferentially in fields and meadows will eat more grains than fish, but keep in mind that a duck’s habitat may change along its migratory route.
 A duck that is gorging on grain today may be munching minnows next week, so you need to know what that particular species will be looking for in your neck of the woods.
 Pay attention to the feeding style of your target.
-Despite both being aquatically-inclined, dabbling ducks will eat different things than deep-diving ducks simply because of how they search for food.
+Despite both being aquatically inclined, dabbling ducks will eat different things than deep-diving ducks simply because of how they search for food.

 Maximizing the diversity of aquatic plant species and growth forms in your duck pond is a good strategy for attracting a variety of waterfowl.
 If you are struggling to find specific information for your area about what plant species will attract which ducks, take a trip to a spot you know hosts migrating ducks and bring a plant identification guide.
 You can either take your species list to your local greenhouse and pond supply store or carefully and respectfully harvest wild specimens for transplanting (if it’s legal to do so).

 Millet is an excellent attractant for ducks.
-Golden and Japanese varieties have been developed to grow quickly and prolifically in a variety of conditions–far more cheaply than corn–making them very popular with folks trying to establish duck food plots.
+Golden and Japanese varieties have been developed to grow quickly and prolifically in a variety of conditions – far more cheaply than corn – making them very popular with folks trying to establish duck food plots.
 With two or even three crops in a season, millet will self-seed and provide forage for ducks for an extended period.

 Millet is best planted about 75 days before the first frost date in your area.
 Millet seed can be sown in prepared soil adjacent to a pond using a variety of methods (broadcast, drilling, fly-on) and will do well with minimal care as long as the young plants aren’t flooded too early in their development.
+Make sure you're not planting before a big rain hits or you may be planting again later.

 For grain supply, consider planting wild rice (zizania aquatica).
 This native North American aquatic grain is an annual, but should self-seed once established.
 Wild rice is very good at improving water quality and clarity so consider planting it if your pond needs a bit of a boost.